 My touring car

-There are sockets to charge your phones or laptops, a table to scribble notes on, and holders for your drinks.
+There are sockets to charge your phones or laptops, a table for picnics, and holders for your drinks.
 Little drawers under the seats enable you to stow your toffees safely, or lay your hands immediately on your map.
 The table can be removed when carrying more than 4 people.

 The blinds can be pulled up should the sun come out, and the air conditioning can go on should you be lucky enough to catch a warm day.
 The windows are tinted sufficiently to give you some privacy, but not so much that your view is spoilt.
-The body is high enough for you to be able to see over the walls and hedges in the Cotswolds (see the picture above), but maybe not in Devon – but there you can’t see over the hedges even in a double decker bus!
+The body is high enough for you to be able to see over the walls and hedges in the Cotswolds, but maybe not in Devon – but there you can’t see over the hedges even in a double decker bus!

 I was impressed when I read on the Royal website that as well as all those horse-drawn carriages, Rolls Royces & Bentleys, the Queen has several VW people carriers.
 Just enough seats for six Royal corgi dogs, and plenty of room for the seventh under the table!

 NB My car has Mobile WiFi on board